 We’ll prepare you to succeed in a fast-paced, technologically complex world of global-scale projects and ever-increasing demands for solutions and innovation.
 You'll work with world-class researchers who are advancing our understanding of electronics every day, and draw on the expertise of the Communications Research Group.

-Our MEng will cement your knowledge of fundamental principles and introduce you to advanced concepts.
+This course will consolidate your knowledge of fundamental principles and introduce you to more advanced concepts.
 You'll experience a large team software engineering project, as well as managing a substantial individual project, allowing you to develop the knowledge and skills required to become a leader in the industry.
 With an increased choice of advanced option modules, you'll have the opportunity to engage with world-class research and work with our latest innovative technology.

 This course is fully accredited by the IET and fulfils the training requirements for Chartered Engineer (CEng) status.
 Our courses have been continually accredited for 25 years.

 The course offers a wide range of modules and specialisations, providing the opportunity to explore the different areas of engineering.
 The staff are amazing - they are enthusiastic about their subject area, and the support they provide is fantastic.
 There is always someone there if you need some help, or advice.Amy

 You may be able to change course, add a year in industry or change between MEng and BEng.
 Just ask us for more details.

 Get a taste of university-level study on one of York's free short courses, including our subject course, 'Engineering the future'.

 We're proud to announce that we've been shortlisted for two prestigious University of the Year awards.